RedVoxInc/redvox-python-sdk/README.md

 ### Changelog

+### 2.9.0 (2020-06-05)

+* Add full fledged cloud based API client.
+This client seamlessly manages authentication tokens behind the scenes.
+* Update CLI data request methods to make use of new cloud based client.

 ### 2.8.7 (2020-06-03)

 * Integrate ability to access extracted metadata from RedVox packets utilizing the cloud data API.